 In addition, as a direct result of forced migration and the highly vulnerable situations women find themselves in subsequently, two thirds of women refugees in the UK are the survivors of sexual assault, of which pregnancy can be a consequence.
 (Source: Reproductive Health Matters, 2015).
 We’re working to raise awareness of these issues and speak to advocacy and change.

-At Project MAMA we recognise the multiple challenges refugee women have endured on their journey to safety and we work reverently to ensure women have equal access to healthcare and the support they need when they most need it.
-We have provide expertise and knowledge of how exactly trauma can impact a woman’s experience not only in the birth room, but in the time before and after giving birth.
+At Project MAMA we recognise the multiple challenges refugee women have endured on their journey to safety and we work reverently to ensure they have equal access to healthcare and the support they need when they most need it.
+We have provide expertise and knowledge of how exactly trauma can impact a person’s experience not only in the birth room, but in the time before and after giving birth.